TatianaOsipova/rsschool-cv/cv.md

 # About myself

 I have always admired people who know how to design and create.
 I want to do the same.
-I am confident that my desire and love for learning will help me achieve my goal.
+I'm confident that my desire and love for learning will help me achieve my goal.

 # Skills